boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

 Well firstly, building a search engine is hard.
 Runtime systems are hard.
 Algorithms are hard.
 You have to do both.
 In addition you need to build a crawler which is being fought against by the modern internet, design an index format, ensure its fast and ensure everything scales.
 You need to work on ranking algorithms, for which all the big players have buildings full of very smart people working on.
 Heck they don't even know how their ranking works since they are trained using AI these days.
 You need to fight against spammers and SEO optimizers, categorize text pages (a very hard problem) while fighting against the constraints of time.

 Heck even picking the snippet of text to plonk on the page is a hard problem.
-While any of the above issues are possible to have solved quickly by the most junior memory of your team solving them in a way that people actually expect is indeed very hard.
+While any of the above issues are possible to have solved quickly by the most junior member of your team solving them in a way that people actually expect is indeed very hard.

 Oh and bandwidth limits are a big blocker.
 If you behave like a good internet bot, respecting HTTP 429 and crawling gently, you need a LOT of machines to do it effectively.
-Something like common crawl could help with this, but the
+Something like common crawl could help with this, but they don't refresh the index very often, so it seems to be more useful for research than a search engine.

 Thankfully using lambda takes away a some of the hard issues for you.
 So AWS working as expected.
 Scale is less a problem for instance.
 By limiting myself to Australian sites worrying about global DNS, local servers and such is less of an issue too, since I only need to worry about my primary audience.